justunsix/debezium-tests/localdev.md

 # Steps to set up a sandbox environment to test debezium

 My team runs a Windows only environment, so instructions are focusing on Windows.
-Ideally, the sandbox environment should run Linux natively with the developer having full access.
+Ideally, the sandbox environment should run Linux natively with the developer having sudo (administrative) privleges.

 ## Option 1 Windows Subsystem for Linux (WSL)
 - Install WSL using Microsoft's [Windows Subsystem for Linux Installation Guide for Windows 10](https://github.com/MicrosoftDocs/wsl/blob/master/WSL/install-win10.md).